 In October 1986, Jack was promoted and transferred from Boston to Cary with Data General (now EMC), and it didn’t take long for him to fall in love with the community.
 He wanted to do everything he could for his new hometown.
 Believing that citizen involvement was and is a hallmark of the democratic process, Jack decided to run for Town Council to advocate for citizens and to assist the Town with developing a long-range perspective.

-As an Executive Placement & Organizational Development professional, Jack helps companies improve their productivity by identifying critically important priorities to address and then finding them the ‘right person for the right job’.
-To do this successfully requires good analytical and listening skills coupled with in-depth problem solving abilities – all excellent tools to call on as a Council member.
+As an Executive Placement & Organizational Development professional, Jack helped companies improve their productivity by identifying critically important priorities to address and then finding them the ‘right person for the right job’.
+To do this successfully requires good analytical and listening skills coupled with in-depth problem-solving abilities – all excellent tools to call on as a Council member.

-Since the beginning of his public service over two decades ago, Jack’s four primary goals for Cary have been fundamentally the same: responsible growth, fiscal management, economic development and environmental stewardship.
+Since the beginning of his public service over three decades ago, Jack’s four primary goals for Cary have been fundamentally the same: responsible growth, fiscal management, economic development and environmental stewardship.

 To sum it up, Jack is focused on keeping Cary clean and green, neighborhood-friendly, affordable, and well-planned.